w3c/epubcheck/src/main/assembly/README-dist.txt

 ------------------

 You can also use EPUBCheck as a library in your Java application.
-EPUBCheck public interfaces can be found in the `com.adobe.epubcheck.api package`.
+EPUBCheck public interfaces can be found in the `com.adobe.epubcheck.api` package.
 EPUBCheck class can be used to instantiate a validation engine.
 Use one of its constructors and then call validate() method.
 Report is an interface that you can implement to get a list of the errors and warnings reported by the